population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 - Ishraq Ahmed^[Economist, Public Utility Commission, State of Oregon, Salem, Oregon]
 thanks: |
+  We would like to thank seminar participants at Howard University, Alex Henke, and two anonymous referees for their helpful comments and suggestions on an earlier version of this paper.
+We would also like to thank Pascal Ntaganda for his research assistance.

   Partial support for this research came from a Eunice Kennedy Shriver National Institute of Child Health and Human Development research infrastructure grant, 5R24HD042828, to the Center for Studies in Demography and Ecology at the University of Washington.

 abstract: |
   \noindent We examine the short- and medium-run impacts of two of the strictest Covid-19 lockdowns in the developing world, employing longitudinal